Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 # 10 – From a Window

 “From a Window” was a song written by Paul McCartney, then recorded in 1964 by Billy J. Kramer and The Dakotas.
-Later in the year, Chad & Jeremy covered this easy-listening number, which would be released in 1965 from their album, Chad & Jeremy Sing For You.
-On the US Billboard Hot 100, it was charted as a number ninety-seven hit.
+Later in the year, Chad & Jeremy covered this easy-listening number, which was released in 1965 on their album Chad & Jeremy Sing For You.
+On the US Billboard Hot 100, it peaked at number 97.
 Singing as a narrator who saw his love interest from the view of a window, this song was a heartwarming favorite, especially among fans who took to this love-at-first-sight scenario.

 # 9 – Adesso Si